hans/hans.github.com/_posts/2018-04-09-word-representations.md

 - My car's engine temperature (\\( B(A) \\)) and the position of the key in my car's ignition (\\( A \\))
 - The volume of a crowd in a restaurant (\\( B(A) \\)) and the number of eggs broken in the last hour of that restaurant's kitchen (\\( A \\))

 In none of the above cases would we say that the atom/molecule/photon-bumps \\( B(A) \\) *represent* an aspect of \\( A \\).
 So why do we make the claim so confidently when it comes to brains?
-Our model of the brain as an information-processor needs this notion of representation to be rather strong – to not also include random physical relationships between shadows and time, or volumes and egg-cracking.
+Our model of the brain as an information-processor needs this notion of representation to be rather strong – to not also include random physical relationships between shadows and time, or volumes and egg-cracking.[^6]

 ## The quest

 We could just declare by fiat, of course, that the relationships between the brain and the outside world are the ones we are interested in explaining.
 But as scientists we are interested in developing explanations that are maximally *observer-independent*.
 The facts we discover – that region \\( X \\) of the brain exhibiting a pattern \\( B(A) \\) represents some aspect \\( A \\) of the outside world – ought to be true whether or not any scientist cares to investigate it.

-We need to find some way to assert that the brain *represents* aspects of the outside world – as is claimed in the Nature paper – without including these other silly examples.
-Developing an answer to this problem is the mission of a theory of **naturalistic representation.**
+Our desired notion of representation should emerge *naturally* from a description how \\B(A)\\) and \\(A\\) relate, without selecting the silly cases from above.
+For this reason, people generally think of this theoretical program as a quest for **naturalistic** representation.

 {%include img.html alt="M.C.
 Escher &mdash; Hand with Reflecting Sphere." url="/uploads/2018/escher.jpg" %}